Street naming and numbering

 - the repair and maintenance of street nameplates

-These functions will be undertaken as set out in our street naming and numbering policies.
+These functions will be undertaken as set out in our street naming and numbering policy.

 Renaming or adding a name to an existing property